ShradhaSK/project1-the-black-cat-ball/README.md

  <h2>Deployment</h2>
 This section describes the process used to deploy the project:

-Link to the website: [https://shradhask.github.io/project1-the-black-cat-ball/](https://shradhask.github.io/project1-the-black-cat-ball/) ß
+- The website can be found [here](https://shradhask.github.io/project1-the-black-cat-ball/)
-The site was deployed to GitHub pages.
+- The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 <h2>Testing</h2>